xelatihy/yocto-gl/readme.md

 OpenGL utilities include the OpenGL libaries, use GLEW on Windows/Linux, GLFW for windows handling and Dear ImGui for UI support.
-Since OpenGL is quite onerous and hard to link, its support is disabled by default.
-You can enable it by defining YGL_OPENGL to 1 before including this file.
+Since OpenGL is quite onerous and hard to link, its support can be disabled by defining YGL_OPENGL to 1 before including this file.
 If you use any of the OpenGL calls, make sure to properly link to the OpenGL libraries on your system.
 For ImGUI, build with the libraries `imgui.cpp`, `imgui_draw.cpp`, `imgui_impl_glfw_gl3.cpp`.

 ## Example Applications